Investing in Springfield

 The City of Springfield (pop.
-5,200) is located just north of the 1-94 Corridor in Southwest Michigan - in the midst of the Kalamazoo-Battle Creek Metropolitan Area.
+5,260) is located just north of the 1-94 Corridor in Southwest Michigan - in the midst of the Kalamazoo-Battle Creek Metropolitan Area.
 The two-county region consists of more than 365,000 residents.
 Springfield is approximately 3.81 square miles in area.
-According to Michigan Department of Transportation data taken June 14, 2007, Springfield's main trunklines each average more than 20,000 vehicles per day:
+According to Michigan Department of Transportation data taken June 14, 2007, Springfield's main trunk lines each average more than 15,000 vehicles per day:

 Springfield is interested in providing an environment that encourages appropriate growth and development while meeting the needs of our current residents and businesses.
-Accordingly, the City offers a number of incentive programs to encourage individuals and organizations to invest in our community.
+Accordingly, the City may be able to offer incentive programs to encourage individuals and organizations to invest in our community.
 Below is a sampling of the economic development tools available to companies wishing to invest in Springfield, Michigan:

 Helmer Farms Industrial Park: Land and public infrastructure available at a discounted rate to attract industrial-related business to Springfield